Ko11e/Bogardens-blacksmith/README.md

 ### Site wide
 #### Navigation Bar
-  -Features liks to the page Home , Products, Contacts and the section Courses that are on the Homepage.
+  - Features liks to the page Home , Products, Contacts and the section Courses that are on the Homepage.
 The Navigation bar is responsive to all screens
-  -Since the navigation section appears on all pages, users can easily navigate through the site on any device.
+  - Since the navigation section appears on all pages, users can easily navigate through the site on any device.

   (image of the nav-bar)

 #### The Footer section
-  -This section will show the user links to Bogårdens Blacksmith's active social media pages and their location.
+  - This section will show the user links to Bogårdens Blacksmith's active social media pages and their location.
 The links will open in a new tab, making it easy for the user keep exploring their content on the site and socila media.
-  -This will allow users to follow Bogårdens Blacksmith on social media, where they can see custom orders and get more up-to-date information than on the website.
+  - This will allow users to follow Bogårdens Blacksmith on social media, where they can see custom orders and get more up-to-date information than on the website.

   (image of the footer)

 #### Favicon
-  -The website's favicon features the company's logo, which is also displayed in the navigation bar.
+  - The website's favicon features the company's logo, which is also displayed in the navigation bar.
-  -By adding a favicon with the company's logo, users can easily identify the tab among multiple tabs open.
+  - By adding a favicon with the company's logo, users can easily identify the tab among multiple tabs open.

 #### 404 page